keybase/book-content/02-chat/03-features.md

 {% set section_title = "Special features" %}
+## Do more with chat
 Like most other chat apps, you can send people GIFs and emoji-laden messages.
+You can even send audio messages from a mobile device.
 But Keybase lets you do a lot of other things that you can’t do in other places, like share your location, make extra-sensitive messages explode, or flip a coin.

-You can even send or request funds over chat, in Lumens or any other currency you choose.
+You can also send or request funds over chat, in Lumens or any other currency you choose.
 Learn more about that in the [Wallet chapter](/wallet).

 ## Location sharing
 You can securely share your location through a chat with any individual, group, or team.
 You can even share your live location for a set period of time and it will automatically update as you move.